-Technology and Technology Use Agreement
+Technology and Technology Use Policy

-A school-issued device will be provided to students: Kindergarten through 3rd grade will be issued Apple iPads, Chromebooks for fourth and fifth grade, Apple MacBooks for middle school.
-Families in K - 3rd grade will be required to purchase a case, preferably with a backstand.
-Families in 4th - 8th will be required to purchase a padded bag with space to hold a charger, separate from their regular backpack.
+A School-issued device will be provided to students: Kindergarten through 2nd grade will be issued Apple iPads, Chromebooks for third through fifth grade, Apple MacBooks for middle school.
+Families in K - 2nd grade will be required to purchase a case, preferably with a backstand.
+Families in 3rd - 8th will be required to purchase a padded bag with space to hold a charger, separate from their regular backpack.
 More information will be emailed to families.
 The school reserves the right to not release a laptop to a student until an appropriate bag is presented.
+All equipment provided to students is referred to collectively as the "Equipment."

-- Fourth and fifth grade students will have access to their Chromebook at school and at home, as needed - Additionally, parents/guardians and students will be required to have read and signed the Family Handbook, containing the Acceptable Technology Use Policy prior to receiving a device.
+- Third through fifth grade students will have access to their Chromebook at school and at home, as needed - Additionally, parents/guardians and students will be required to have read and signed the Family Handbook, containing the Acceptable Technology Use Policy prior to receiving a device.

-Acceptable Technology Use Policy and Equipment Use Agreement
+Acceptable Technology Use Policy and Equipment Use Policy

 Westerly School offers its entire community a wide range of electronic communications resources and technologies to support its educational objectives.
 These include, but are not limited to, devices and the internet.
 Their use is a privilege, not a right.
 Proper usage is based on trust and judgment.
 Failure to adhere to these standards will result in having the privilege to use these resources suspended or revoked.
-Additionally, it may result in discipline up to and including expulsion.
+Additionally, such failure may result in discipline up to and including expulsion.

 The following terms and conditions are meant to provide families with examples of prohibited conduct, but are not intended to serve as an exclusive list.
-Students may be disciplined for engaging in other conduct deemed, in the sole discretion of the school, as detrimental to the school, its mission, and/or harmful to other students or families.
+Students may be disciplined for engaging in other conduct deemed, in the sole discretion of the School, as detrimental to the School, or harmful to staff, or to other students or families.

-Term - This agreement shall terminate at the conclusion of the 2021-2022 academic school year (June 2022).
-In the event of withdrawal or dismissal of the Student from the School for any reason, parents/guardians and students agree to immediately return any Equipment to the School.
-Parents/Guardians understand and agree that unless the equipment is returned to the School in good condition and/or have fully complied with the terms of this Agreement, the Student's final grades, transcripts, reports or other documents will not be issued.
-In addition, if the equipment is not returned in appropriate, working condition by June 15, 2022, the School is authorized to bill for the replacement cost of the equipment.
+Term-In the event of withdrawal or dismissal of the student from the School for any reason, parents/guardians and students agree to immediately return all Equipment to the School.
+Parents/Guardians understand and agree that unless the Equipment is returned to the School in good condition, and unless there has been full compliance with this policy, the student's final grades, transcripts, reports, or other documents will not be issued.
+In addition, if the equipment is not returned in appropriate, working condition by June 15, 2023, the School will bill the family for the replacement cost of the Equipment.

-Acceptance of Equipment - Parents/Guardians understand and agree they have forty-eight (48) hours from the time the Equipment has been delivered to inspect the Equipment and notify the School of any damage beyond normal user wear and tear, non-conformance, or discrepancies with the Equipment.
-After this time, Parents/Guardians agree that it will be conclusively presumed that the Equipment was delivered in acceptable and appropriate form.
-Parents/Guardians and students also agree to maintain a case on the computer at all times (1 new case provided by Westerly), and provide an adequately padded computer bag for sole purpose of transporting the computer and charger.
-Devices are not to be carried inside regular backpacks, regardless of padding.
+Acceptance of Equipment - Parents/Guardians understand and agree they have 48 hours from the time the Equipment has been delivered to inspect the Equipment and notify the School of any damage beyond normal user wear and tear, non-conformance, or discrepancies with the Equipment.
+After this time, parents/guardians agree that it will be conclusively presumed that the Equipment was delivered in acceptable and appropriate form.
+Parents/guardians and students also agree to maintain a case on the computer at all times (one new case provided by Westerly), and provide an adequately padded computer bag for sole purpose of transporting the computer and charger.
+Equipment not to be carried inside regular backpacks, regardless of padding.

-Delivery - The School will not deliver the Equipment for the Student's use under this Agreement until the Student has an appropriate carrying case for the protection of the Equipment.
+Delivery - The School will not deliver the Equipment for the student's use under this Policy until the Student has an appropriate carrying case for the protection of the Equipment.